Two minute rule and micro-commitments: a step-by-step system for beating procrastination

 How long should I spend on a two minute task?

 Stick to the literal two minute boundary.
-If a task takes three or four minutes, it no longer qualifies for immediate execution under David Allen’s original rule [1].
+The 2-minute rule is strict by design: if a task takes three or four minutes, it no longer qualifies for immediate execution under David Allen’s original rule [1].
 Bump it to your task list or apply a micro-commitment to get started.
 The discipline of the cutoff is what makes the system work – stretching it to five minutes, then ten, eventually destroys the filter entirely.

 What if I have too many two minute tasks piling up at once?